microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_app_svc/cluster_api/capi_azure/apimgmt_arm_template/_index.md

 description: >
 ---

-## Deploy an Azure API Management gateway on AKS using an ARM Template
+## Deploy an Azure API Management gateway on Cluster API (CAPI) using an ARM Template

 The following README will guide you on how to deploy a "Ready to Go" environment so you can start using [a self-hosted Azure API Management Gateway](https://docs.microsoft.com/en-us/azure/api-management/how-to-deploy-self-hosted-gateway-azure-arc) deployed on [Cluster API (CAPI)](https://cluster-api.sigs.k8s.io/introduction.html) Kubernetes cluster and it's [Cluster API Azure provider (CAPZ)](https://cloudblogs.microsoft.com/opensource/2020/12/15/introducing-cluster-api-provider-azure-capz-kubernetes-cluster-management/) cluster using [Azure ARM Template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview).